|On This Page:|

 About Private Loans | Eligibility | How To Apply | Borrowing Limits | Interest Rates | Fees | Getting Your Funds | Suggested Lenders | Federal Direct Graduate PLUS Loans vs. Private Loans | Other Private Loans

 About Private Loans

 Private student loans, also known as alternative education loans, help bridge the gap between the actual cost of your education and the limited amount the government allows you to borrow in its programs.
 Private loans are offered by private lenders and there are no federal forms to complete.

 Some families turn to private education loans when the federal loans don't provide enough money or when they need more flexible repayment options.
-However, since federal education loans are less expensive than and offer better terms than private student loans, you should exhaust your eligibility for federal student loans before resorting to private student loans.
+However, since federal education loans may be less expensive and/or offer better terms than private student loans, you should consider exhausting your eligibility for federal student loans before applying for private student loans.